lsanderson1/lsanderson1.github.io/essays/softwareengineering.md

 ## Concluding Thoughts with ICS 314
 ---
-The topics covered through ICS 314 has been a revelatory exploration of the fundamental principles that underpin software engineering.
+The topics covered through Software Engineering has been a revelatory exploration of the fundamental principles that underpin software engineering.
 While web application development provided a tangible and engaging platform to practice our newfound skills, the course ventured far beyond, unveiling a vast landscape of essential concepts applicable to diverse projects and domains.
 As we conclude this odyssey, three key concepts stand out as pillars that transcend the limitations of web development, empowering us to tackle a broader spectrum of challenges with greater understanding and sophistication.

-The journey through ICS 314 has been a transformative experience, not just in mastering the technical skills of web application development, but also in acquiring a deeper understanding of the core principles that drive software engineering.
+The journey through Software Engineering has been a transformative experience, not just in mastering the technical skills of web application development, but also in acquiring a deeper understanding of the core principles that drive software engineering.
 Through the lens of development environments, design patterns, and agile project management, we have gained valuable tools and frameworks that empower us to tackle challenges in diverse domains.
 This newfound understanding serves as a springboard, propelling us forward as we continue to navigate through the complex world and realm of software development.